kpriyanshu2003/C-Projects/custom/README.md

 # Index

-This file provides for the index of all C programs taught in class with the dates and Week
+This file provides for the index of all C programs taught in class with the dates and Week.<br>
+You can submit a pull request if you find information missing or incorrect.

 ## 1. Timeline - 8th Feb